Email FacebookTwitterMenu burgerClose thin

 Should You Convert Your Savings?

-So, say you’re retired.
-You are sitting on $1.2 million in a traditional IRA at age 70.
+So, say you’re retired and you are sitting on $1.2 million in a traditional IRA at age 70.
 Is it too late to convert your savings to a Roth IRA?

 No, it is not legally too late.
 The IRS allows you to make a conversion at any time so long as you have qualifying funds, such as a traditional IRA, and can pay the conversion taxes.
 At age 70, you can take that money from your IRA.
 This gives you the money to pay your conversion taxes, but reduces your portfolio by the amount of the tax bill.

-However, there’s a good chance that it’s too late for you to get any real value from this account.
-By age 70 you likely have your retirement income established.
+However, it may be too late to get any real value from this account.
+By age 70, you likely have your retirement income established.
 It’s unlikely that you will pay a significantly different tax rate in later years than you do today.
 Ideally your portfolio still has plenty of time to grow, but the tax-free growth probably won’t offset the lost capital.

 Take our example above.
-If you convert this money in one lump sum you might have about $1.17 million in your Roth portfolio at age 75.
-At a 4% withdrawal rate, that’s about $46,800 of after-tax income.
-If you don’t convert this money, you might have about $1.76 million in your traditional IRA.
-At a 4% withdrawal rate, that’s about $62,651 in after-tax income (excluding state and local taxes).
+If you convert this money in one lump sum you might have about $1.18 million in your Roth portfolio at age 75, assuming you pay the tax bill with a portion of the converted funds and then grow the remaining money at 8% per year.
+At a 4% withdrawal rate, that’s about $47,400 in after-tax income.
+If you don’t convert this money, you might have about $1.51 million in your traditional IRA by the time RMDs begin at age 73.

 Now, this is a clumsy example.
 You would most likely convert this money in stages to avoid the highest tax brackets, increasing the value of your Roth portfolio.
 But the point is that you don’t have much room for benefit here.
 Unless you expect your income to significantly decline later in retirement, you don’t have a future tax gain to offset the current bill you would pay.